cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 produces a corresponding set of HTML pages describing classes, interfaces, constructors, methods, and fields.

-1. Make sure you are in the `cs1302-javadoc`.
+1. Make sure you are in `cs1302-javadoc`.
 Use the command presented below to generate the API documentation website for the code contained in this tutorial and place it in the `doc` subdirectory.